noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ##### Demonstrate development of the research question from the claim
 ###### What effect does more or lack of $CO_2$ have
 ###### How are these fuels used and why?
-Unleaded gasoline and its blends are often used for transportation or non stationary machines
+Unleaded gasoline and its blends are often used for transportation or non stationary machines where its high energy density can be utilised to travel large distances or alter large loads.
-###### Explain what the E10, E95, etc, numbers mean for later when talking about them and comparing them
 ###### Can the amount of energy these fuels produce per unit of $CO_2$ produced be quantified?
+The amount of

 ##### Specific and relevant research question